siddhartha276/Stock-Price-Monitoring/README.md

 - **add_to_mongo.py**
 Helps in adding the scraped data to MongoDB, which is used later to display charts about stock prices on the website.

+### 2) ChatBot

+This folder serves two primary purposes:
+1. Performing word embeddings and storing them in the vector database.
+2. Running a chatbot that takes user queries, embeds them using the same embedding model, and performs a similarity search in the vector store to retrieve relevant information.

+---

+####  Word Embedding

+The project uses the **`RecursiveCharacterTextSplitter`** from **LangChain** to split raw text into multiple manageable chunks before embedding.
+This process is essential and offers several benefits:

+1. **Handles non-uniform document lengths** — Ensures consistent chunk sizes for better downstream processing.
+2. **Overcomes model limitations** — Many embedding and language models have maximum token limits; chunking allows even long documents to be processed effectively.
+3. **Improves embedding quality** — Shorter, focused chunks lead to better semantic representations.
+4. **Enhances retrieval precision** — Enables more accurate similarity matching during searches.
+5. **Optimizes resource usage** — Reduces memory and compute load by avoiding massive text blobs.

+The `RecursiveCharacterTextSplitter` also uses a parameter called `chunk_overlap`, which overlaps a portion of the previous chunk with the next.
+This overlap helps preserve context across chunk boundaries, ensuring coherent semantic understanding.

 ---